jagadeeshwaran001/Obsidian/computer science/Devops/Docker/Container.md

 > container has its own virtual [[linux]] file system internally

+> By default there is no data persistence in the container, if we restart the container then all the data will be erased.
+This can be fix using [[docker volume]]

 In most of the case [[alphine]] linux is the base image of the container in docker, because it is very lightweight [[linux]]

 ![[Pasted image 20250320223747.png]]